Flooding impairs drinking water treatment for Kansas City, Missouri

 "With all that runoff, we're seeing river conditions like we haven't seen in more than a decade," she told Reuters.

-KC Water said the diminished water quality is not considered an emergency but advised customers with compromised immune systems, the elderly and those with infants to seek advice from health care providers.
+KC Water said the diminished water quality was not considered an emergency but advised customers with compromised immune systems, the elderly and those with infants to seek medical advice before drinking tap water.

-Floods were unleashed by last week's "bomb cyclone" storm, which dumped torrential rains on top of hundreds of square miles of the snow-covered Plains, sending record flows cascading into the Missouri River watershed.
+Floods were unleashed when last week's "bomb cyclone" storm dumped torrential rains atop hundreds of square miles of the snow-covered Plains.

-The flooding killed at least four people, drowned livestock and closed dozens of roads across a wide swath of Nebraska and Iowa.
-Property and financial losses were estimated at more than $3 billion in the two Midwestern states.
+Record flows cascaded into the Missouri River watershed, and flooding killed at least four people, drowned livestock and closed dozens of roads across a wide swath of Nebraska and Iowa.
+Property losses were estimated at more than $3 billion in those two states.

+U.S. President Donald Trump declared a major disaster on Saturday for 56 Iowa counties, making federal recovery assistance immediately available.
+He issued a similar declaration on Thursday for Nebraska.

-The engorged river crested higher at a record level of over 32 feet (9.75 meters) on Friday at the waterfront city of St. Joseph, Missouri, forcing thousands of residents to be evacuated from low-lying areas.
-Records were previously broken at several other locations along the river.
+The engorged river crested higher at a record level of over 32 feet (9.75 meters) on Friday at the waterfront city of St. Joseph, Missouri, forcing some 7,500 people to flee from low-lying areas.

-As the floodwaters at St. Joseph receded on Saturday, a city spokeswoman said evacuation orders had been lifted.
-But the river in Leavenworth on the Kansas side just downstream crested at 31.4 feet, the second-highest on record after a 1993 flood in which the river topped 35 feet.
+Evacuation orders were lifted as floodwater receded on Saturday.
+But the river in Leavenworth on the Kansas side just downstream crested at 31.4 feet, the second-highest on record there after a 1993 flood in which the river topped 35 feet.

-Leavenworth Police Chief Patrick Kitchens said workers and volunteers were sandbagging a riverfront community center converted from a 19th-century rail station to shore up the building from floodwaters.
+Leavenworth Police Chief Patrick Kitchens said workers and volunteers were sandbagging a riverfront community center converted from a 19th-century rail station to protect the building from floodwater.

-But the biggest concern, he said, was the town's flooded wastewater treatment plant
+A bigger concern, he said, was the town's flooded wastewater treatment plant.

-Stretches of the Missouri and Mississippi river basins still experiencing flooding could see more rainfall in the coming days, the National Weather Service said in a bulletin on Saturday.
+Fort Leavenworth, a U.S. Army garrison in town that ranks as the oldest permanent settlement in Kansas and houses a military prison complex, escaped serious damage, though its air field was under water, base spokesman George Marc said.

+He said the garrison has no regular flight operations and had already towed the few private planes kept on base to higher ground.

 (Reporting by Karen Dillon in Kansas City; Additional reporting and writing by Maria Caspani in New York and Steve Gorman in Los Angeles; Editing by Chizu Nomiyama and David Gregorio)